The University aims to offer the best possible environment and learning experience to encourage students to perform to their full potential.

+Why is my feedback important?
 Your feedback and recommendations are important considerations for the Programme Review which each Department is required to undertake at annually and periodically.
 The Ad-hoc Sub-Committee which is tasked with reviewing a particular programme of study should take into consideration the feedback provided by students vis-a-vis each study-unit.
 Was the service provision satisfactory?
 Were any strengths and/or weaknesses identified?
 Have any concerns been raised by students?
 What actions have been or will be taken to remedy situations identified as problematic?

+The study-unit is now over.
+Why should I still give feedback?
 The feedback is used by F/I/C/S to enable the university to identify good practice and areas which need improvement.
 Your feedback can result in a review of the teaching methodologies, methods of assessments, and/or learning material.

+Is feedback anonymous?
 The online course evaluation system provides security and confidentiality that far exceeds that which is possible with traditional paper and pencil methods.
 The online format adopted is more conducive to maintaining student anonymity, since traditional paper and pencil methods require open-ended comments to be handwritten.
 In addition to this, students are able to provide their feedback in privacy, rather than during class time and in the presence of lecturers and other students.
 Once the feedback session is over the lecturers receive only a general report of the outcome and a list of open-ended comments which cannot be linked to individual responses.
-Download an example
+Download an example.
+[PDF]

+If I submit feedback will it affect my results?
 Student response data is grouped together for the entire class for the purpose of data analysis.
 Study-units with less than 5 students enrolled are not included for evaluation.
 It is therefore impossible to associate comments and responses provided with any individual student.

+How and when are suggestions made by students taken into consideration?
 The outcomes/results of the study-unit feedback are presented to the Dean, Head of department and lecturers and when areas for improvement are identified the lecturer concerned is asked to indicate the actions to be taken.
 Whilst every suggestion is valuable, the importance of statistical significance cannot be overlooked.
 It is for this reason that students are strongly encouraged to submit their feedback.

+How is study unit feedback obtained?
 For the purpose of this exercise, SurveyMonkey is used to collect feedback from students.
 End-of-programme feedback is conducted after publication of the students final classification and continues up until the graduation period.

+Why is my feedback important?
 Through the end-of-programme survey, the University is able to assess the quality of the learning experience of the students and how well students feel prepared for the world of work.

+Is feedback anonymous?
 Similar to the study-unit evaluation process, students who complete the questionnaire are not asked at any stage for their names or any other personal details.
 The reports which are generated through SurveyMonkey do not include any personal details and cannot be traced back to the students.

+Who has access to results and how are the suggestions implemented?
 Results are compiled into reports which are then sent to Faculty Deans and Heads of Departments.
 Suggestions are considered during meetings of boards of studies to improve the programmes as part of the Annual and Periodic Programme Review.